aengus1/ski-analytics-webclient/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Problems
+### calling http.get resulted in this.handler.handle is not a function.
+debugged this by:

+1. created test case in new project
+2. found that the server was responding with an error due to cors. configured server to respond
+3. googled typescript return blob